An appraisal is estimation allowing the appraiser to come to an opinion of value.

 To defend your rights in a condemnation case.

-Usually, a home inspection report will discuss the amenities and the necessities of the house: air conditioning (weather permitting), electrical systems, the condition of the heating system, the plumbing; then the structural integrity of the home such as the attic, exposed insulation, walls, floors, ceilings, windows, then the foundation, basement and other visible structures.
+Commonly, a home inspection report will explain the amenities and the necessities of the property: air conditioning (weather permitting), electrical systems, the condition of the heating system, the plumbing; then the structural capacity of the home such as the attic, exposed insulation, walls, floors, ceilings, windows, then the foundation, basement and visible structures.

-The appraisal report will also include neighborhood and building costs.
+The appraisal report will also contain location and building costs.

 All a CMA does is generate a "ball park figure."